sap-tutorials/sap-build-apps/tutorials/build-apps-workflow-es5/build-apps-workflow-es5.md

 ### Create dropdown for materials
 1. On your **Create Sales Order** page, go back to UI canvas by clicking **View**.

-    >You can close the logic pane if it interferes with your work.

 2. Drag a dropdown field next to the input box for the **Material**.

-    ?Make sure for the 2nd container for the material you have text, input, and dropdown components at the same level.
+    >Make sure for the 2nd container for the material you have text, input, and dropdown components at the same level.

     ![Add dropdown](dropdown-add.png)